mistryb/simple-user-crud/readme.md

 * No Authentication methods were implemented.
 * As minimal information is stored, a separate page dedicated to viewing the user was omitted.
 Instead all the information for a user can be seen in the list view.
 * User Roles cannot be edited, only set when a user is created.
 As user roles really serve no purpose with the lack of authentication.
+* Deleting can only be done through the web application to allow for a confirmation prompt before deletion.

 ## API Documentation
 * [`GET` /getUserById](#get-getuserbyid)